bakercms/BakerCMS-Plugins/gravatar/readme.txt

-Gravatar Plugin for Hotaru CMS
+Gravatar Plugin for Baker CMS
 --------------------------------
 Created by: Nick Ramsay